ambeloe/cmdxor/README.md

 <pre>Usage of ./cmdxor:
   -D string
-        folder to dump ALL xored variants
+        folder to output xored variants
   -K string
         key as a string
   -S string
         search for hex bytes in input (length must be even) -X    xor input file with key and write to output
+  -a    automatically output xored file when match is found
+        |_ can be combined with -n
+        |_ currently significantly slower than with autoextract disabled
   -c uint
         number of threads to use, 0 (default) uses as many as possible -i string